dinjou/magus/README.md

 - No third-party analytics
 - Optional OpenAI integration (you provide your own key)
 - GDPR-compliant data export and deletion

----

-## Architecture Decisions

-### Why Not Native Mobile?

-I considered it. iOS app with WatchOS complications would be sick.
-But:

-1. **PWA gets you 90% there** - Install to home screen, works offline, fast
-2. **One codebase** - Desktop + mobile from the same code
-3. **No App Store bullshit** - Update whenever, no approval process
-4. **API-first means native later** - Can always build native apps that talk to this API

-PWA now, native if WatchOS becomes critical.

-### Why Celery?

-Background tasks for exports, email sending, and future scheduled jobs.
-Could've used Django-Q or Dramatiq, but Celery is battle-tested and has great docs.

-Also, it was already there from v1.0 and it wasn't causing problems.

-### Why TanStack Query?

-Server state management that actually makes sense.
-Automatic caching, refetching, and synchronization.
-The live timer updates and analytics refresh are trivial with Query's built-in intervals.

----

 ## Known Issues